jahokas/Peer-reviews/README.md

-# Peer-graded Assignment: Locating a perfect place for a nice Scandinavian Cafe in Lyon
+# Peer-graded Assignment: Capstone Project - The Battle of Neighborhoods (Week 1)

 In this assignment,

 In a city of your choice, if someone is looking to open a restaurant, where would you recommend that they open it?
 Similarly, if a contractor is trying to start their own business, where would you recommend that they setup their office?

-## Week 1

 ### 1. A description of the problem and a discussion of the background

-### 2. A description of the data and how it will be used to solve the problem.
-(15 marks)
+### 2. A description of the data and how it will be used to solve the problem